PrasadBabarendaGamage/bioengineering-toolbox/docs/source/javascript_faq.md

 // slice from 1..3 - add 1 as the end index is not included const arraySubset = array.slice(1, 3 + 1);
 console.log(arraySubset);

+// Check if value is an array.
+Array.isArray(your_array)
 ```

 ## [Converting between data types](https://gomakethings.com/converting-strings-to-numbers-with-vanilla-javascript/)